postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 [![Variables in Request](https://assets.postman.com/postman-docs/var-auth-v8.jpg)](https://assets.postman.com/postman-docs/var-auth-v8.jpg)

 When you hover over a variable you can see an overview of its current status.
-As you type variables into your requests, Postman prompts you with any that are currently defined.
+As you add variables to your requests, Postman prompts you with any that are currently defined.

 ![Variable Prompt](https://assets.postman.com/postman-docs/var-prompt.jpg)